Lightning beat Blue Jackets to take 2-1 series lead

 Point put the Lightning up again with 5:44 left in the second when he put back a shot that had bounced off Korpisalo.
 Hedman got his first goal of the playoffs and pushed the Tampa Bay lead to 3-1 with 1:07 left in the period.

-Columbus got back within one early in the third period when rookie Robinson followed his own rebounded shot and beat Vasilevskiy.
+Columbus got back within one early in the third when rookie Robinson followed his own rebounded shot and beat Vasilevskiy, picking up his first playoff tally.

+“I’m looking back at that second period really impressed with the way the guys played,” Killorn said.
+“When we’re able to do that for a full period, it gives us a ton of momentum.
+When they scored early in the third, instead of getting our heads down we just kept playing the same way.”

 The Lightning outshot Columbus 34-17, including 16-4 in the second period.